 Just a note here: don’t confuse the terms “hippie” and “hipster”.

-“Hipster” was a term that first appeared in the 1990s, but it grew in popularity in the 2010s.
+“Hipster” was a term that appeared in its current meaning in the 1990s, but it grew in popularity in the 2010s.
 Usually it refers to “bohemians” who exist in a counterculture and reject anything mainstream.

 As “Travels Of Adam” defines it:

 Hipsters try to set themselves apart from culture as a whole, while simultaneously remaining within the culture.

 The main difference between a hippie and a hipster is how they relate to the world.
 Hippies embrace their culture fully and don’t care what mainstream people think of them.
 Hipsters want to appear different.
 Yes, they care about some important issues, but hipsters value the look over the philosophy.

 15 Sure-fire Signs You Live a Neo Hippie Lifestyle

 Hippies are more than just tie-dye and bell-bottoms.
 You’ve seen from above the importance of some serious social issues in a hippie’s beliefs.
 Let’s take a look at how those translate to 2021.

 Hippie Lifestyle Sign #1.
 You vote liberal

 Political ideology is an important aspect of being a hippie.
 As you read above, “Hippie” is all about rejecting mainstream culture and Judeo-Christian influence.
 While those original hippies were more about “live and let live” in their practice, modern hippies are more involved in politics.
 They paved the way for us to break through many of the social structures that exist to suppress the voices of non-white, non-Christian lives.